 From 9th grade on, it counts!

 Your application must be complete before the appropriate deadline.
 A complete application means we have received all the required items.
 Only then can we offer you admission.
-It is in your best interest to provide these materials as early as possible -- no later than Dec.
-1 to be eligible for the Cincinnatus Scholarship, but much earlier for more competitive programs.
+It is in your best interest to provide these materials as early as possible but no later than the Dec.
+1 Early Action deadline.

 Learn more about UC Application Deadlines.